-I am a Bangalore based photographer and film maker.
-India is my canvas.
-I have been photographing the life and times of my country and parts of the sub continent for the last 30 years.
-I have been commissioned by publications as varied as new York Times to Newsweek of Japan – from over 20 countries.
-Assignments have ranged from south Indian weddings to daily life to conflict reporting to photojournalism/reportage.
+I am a Bangalore based photographer/film maker and India is my canvas.
+I have been photographing the life and times of my country and parts of the sub continent for the last 3 decades.
+In these years I have been commissioned by publications as varied as new York Times to Newsweek of Japan – from over 20 countries.
+Assignments have included coffee addas of Kolkata to the profile of a female suicide bomber of LTTE (that took nearly 6 months to set up) for Marie Claire.
 I have done many corporate assignments for clients such as Accenture, Brigade Group, Boeing, Bosch, BP, HP, Homestudio.com, Indian Institute of Management, Mckinsey, Michael & Susan Dell Foundation, Mindtree, Project Management Institute.
 My work has spanned a variety genres, such as advertising, interior & architecture, corporate, portraiture, documentary and photo journalism.

 I love to do long term projects.
 UNSUNG – about people who have made extraordinary contributions to society against personal odds began in 2004.
 I published the book in 2007.
 It helped raise over Rs.9 million for the causes of the heroes featured in the book.
 Over 6000 copies of UNSUNG have been sold.
-The second book will be published soon.
-The project is ongoing now for eight years.
+The second volume was published in 2016.
+The third volume was a commissioned show featuring 5 women artists, titled Celebrating the Extraordinary Grandeur of Smallness at Serendipity Arts Festival, Goa, 2017.
+The project is ongoing now for 16 years.
 Do visit – http://www.unsung.in.

 From 2007, I worked on a book project on the city I live – Bangalore.
 Its a collection of projections from my conscious and subconscious mind.
 Through my photographs, I explored how the city had changed in the last 25 years.
 It is also an impassioned plea to support the arts and creativity to drive the true growth of Bangalore.
 I self publish my books and this book – Bangalore/Bengaluru – In First Person Singular is on the stands since February 2012.
 Over 3000 copies of the book have been sold. http://www.maheshbhat.com/bangalore-book/

 My expertise includes the entire process of making books, publishing and selling.
-I have sold over 9000 copies of the two books that I have published.
+I have sold over 10000 copies of the three books that I have published.

 I was a member of the core team that set up India’s first three year programme in photography& multimedia.
 I was the head of photography at ‘The One School Goa’ from 2013 till 2015 and visiting faculty in the academic year 2015-16.
-I have begun working at Srishti Institute of Art, Design & Technology – Bangalore and pursue my professional practice as well.
+Currently I teach at Srishti Institute of Art, Design & Technology – Bangalore and pursue my professional practice as well.

 Over the last 10 years, I have worked to protect the 5000 acre catchment of Arkavathy river near Hesaraghatta in Bangalore.
 With my colleagues at Arkavathy & Kumudvathy River Rejuvenation Trust, I spear headed the Public Interest Litigation that helped save a 345 acre grassland by the Hesaraghatta lake in North Bangalore.